clowne-rb/clowne/docs/active_record.md

 title: Active Record
 ---

 Clowne provides an optional ActiveRecord integration which allows you to configure cloners in your models and adds a shortcut to invoke cloners (`#clowne` method).
-(Note: that's exactly the way [`amoeba`](https://github.com/amoeba-rb/amoeba) works).

-To enable this integration you must require `"clowne/adapters/active_record/dsl"` somewhere in your app, e.g. in initializer:
+To enable this integration, you must require `"clowne/adapters/active_record/dsl"` somewhere in your app, e.g., in the initializer:

 ```ruby
 # config/initializers/clowne.rb